AFLplusplus/AFLplusplus/docs/best_practices.md

 To be able to exclude these functions (based on AFL++'s measured stability), the following process will allow to identify functions with variable edges.

+Note that this is only useful for non-persistent targets!
+If a persistent target is unstable whereas when run non-persistent is fine, then this means that the target is keeping internal state, which is bad for fuzzing.
+Fuzz such targets **without** persistent mode.

 Four steps are required to do this and it also requires quite some knowledge of coding and/or disassembly and is effectively possible only with `afl-clang-fast` `PCGUARD` and `afl-clang-lto` `LTO` instrumentation.